 Typically, closing on a house takes about 30 to 45 days, so if you add on a week or two for the seller to consider an offer and to work through any counter offer negotiations, it can take around two months to complete the offer to closing process.

-Keep in mind: The negotiation process doesn’t stop once the seller accepts the offer.
+The negotiation process doesn’t stop once the seller accepts the offer.
 Even once you sign a purchase offer that agrees to a certain price and terms, there is still room for negotiation.
 This is because you’ll begin the inspection and home appraisal process which may bring attention to issues with the home.

 The process of buying a home often takes longer than we’d like, so be patient and know that it will all work out.